wanjarus/quick-autosave/README.md

 ```js
 $(".exemple").autosave();
 ```
 There is two way to create a DOM element that can be use by autosave.
 Autosave will use by the default the `action` or the `data-action` of your DOM selector for your ajax call.
-But you can overwrite your action's selector by using `data-action` on your form element.
+But you can overwrite it by using `data-action` on your form element.

 ```html
 <input type="text" name="xs_username" class="exemple" data-action="action/ajax-01.html.php" >